 “Daido Moriyama’s photographs are murky.
 I love them.
 I always try to use a small disturbing factor in my photos.
 That’s because I always look at books of Moriyama.”

 Matteo Zannoni (born in 1982) is a passionate amateur street photographer from Italy.
-He studied cinema at the university “La Sapienza” in Rome.
+He studied cinema at the university “La Sapienza” in Rome and is a member of the street photography collective “I Go Bananas”.

 I was going through a difficult period when I was temporarily out of work.
 I began to roam the streets with the old reflex camera of my father.
 That’s how I became fond of photography.